jake-knerr/chess/README.md

 <div></div>
 ```

 #### (Optional) A file can, at a developer's discretion, have a top-level comment with a description of the file, its purpose, authors, licenses, copyrights, and any other pertinent top-level information.
-In addition, the top-level comment has the following requirements:
+The top-level comment has the following requirements:

 - **Be placed on the first line of the file.**
 - **Have a blank line following it.**